Advertisment

 Go is a poor choice of language for a container runtime.
 To understand some of the problems, you can read the blog post by weave works.
 In order to work around this issue and others, runc (the default implementation of the oci-runtime spec) has some code written in c that runs before the go runtime starts.
 Go is a great language, but for small system utilities that need tight control over threads and make a high volume of syscalls, there are better options.
 Rust gives low-level control like c, but is memory safe and avoids whole classes of bugs and vulnerabilities.
 There is more information about the development of railcar in Building a Container Runtime in Rust.

-oracle opensource
+opensource oracle

 Advertisment